Transcription: Heather McKenzie (HM), interviewed by Rebecca Swanson (RS)

 HM: How did we meet, yeah?
-Well, you’ve heard about everybody in town that were more or less… Roger, he was always in Aurora, and when the boys came back, there was a party every night [laughs]… It was a short time after that, but, uh… I knew who the other parts on his side were.
+Well, you’ve heard about everybody in town that were more or less… Gord, he was always in Aurora, and when the boys came back, there was a party every night [laughs]… It was a short time after that, but, uh… I knew who the other parts on his side were.

 RS: What about your kids?
 Can you tell me about them?

 HM: Well, three.
 Our eldest, slender, as strong as any of the seniors in the building… It just floors me what she’s able to do. [laughs] Our eldest boy, he’s travelled the world.
 He’s been to India a couple of times and he’s living out in B.C. now.
 Our youngest boy went through the schooling system here and bought a green expanse, it was a very successful in the business world, in [name].

 RS: Um, can you tell me about McKenzie Marsh?